-When I moved to NYC four months ago, I already sorely missed my civic hacking community in Austin.
-I only knew a few folks in the city, and there was a lot to get acquainted with.
-I did know at least one thing might be comfortably familiar: the local civic tech hack night.
+When I moved to NYC four months ago, I already sorely missed my civic hacking community I left behind in Austin.
+I only knew a few folks here, and there was a lot to get acquainted with.
+I did know at least one thing might be familiar: the local civic tech hack night.
 But I couldn’t find it.

 When I joined the Open Austin leadership team, one of my first goals was to identify specific problems in our project management that might impact members’ ability or motivation to contribute.
 Early on we defined that problem to be that most project ideas are never completed.
 However, recently we took a good look at what we […]